CS

 The MG QS starts from $46,990 before on-road costs, while the Toyota RAV4 opens at $45,990.
 That makes the Toyota RAV4 the more affordable entry point by $1,000.

 Once you factor in stamp duty, registration, CTP insurance, and dealer delivery, expect to add roughly 8-12% on top of the RRP depending on your state.
-That puts estimated driveaway prices in the ballpark of $51,689 and $50,589 respectively.
+Estimated driveaway prices sit around $49,994 for the MG QS and $50,872 for the Toyota RAV4.

 Safety Rundown